psfotis/sqlseminar/docs/exercises/index.md

 </p>
 </div>

-For your convenience, following is the schema of the flightsdb database with explanation of the columns:
+For your convenience, following is the schema of the OpenFlights database with explanation of the columns:

 ```
 TABLE airlines (